A Transformation Perspective on Marginal and Conditional Models: Applications

 \subsection{Non-normal Mixed-effects Models}

-The average reaction times to a specific task over several days of sleep deprivation are given for $i = 1, \dots, N = 18$ subjects by \cite{Belenky_Wesensten_Thorne_2003}.
-The data are often used to illustrate conditional normal linear mixed-effects models with correlated random intercepts and slopes of the form (\ref{fm:normal})
+The average reaction times to a specific task over several days of sleep deprivation are given for $i = 1, \dots, N = 18$ subjects \citep{Belenky_Wesensten_Thorne_2003}.
+The data are often used to illustrate LMMs with correlated random intercepts and slopes of the form (\ref{fm:normal})